Last Updated on

-In a previous article, we talked about ways to improve your work station ergonomics.
+In a previous article, we talked about ways to improve your office ergonomics.
 Here we take it one level further with specific ergonomic tech recommendations that will pimp your desk.
-No hydraulics under the desk although that would definitely get Xzibit’s attention.
-Here are 6 cool gadgets to help improve your desk job.
+No hydraulics under the desk, although that would definitely get Xzibit’s attention.

 I would definitely recommend reading:”How To Set Up An Ergonomically Friendly Workspace“.
 That post shares some specific ergonomic principles you need to know if you work at a desk or if you spend your free time surfing the net.